-that, in turn, requires the merchant to indemnify the merchant bank if there is a data breach and Visa or Mastercard imposes a liability assessment upon the bank or processor.
-Accordingly, a restaurant impacted by a payment card breach usually is required to notify its merchant bank or payment processor within 24 hours of discovering the breach.
+In the four-party system, the merchant banks have contracts with Visa or Mastercard and agree to follow Payment Card Industry Data Security Standards (PCI DSS).
+A merchant bank will typically have a separate contract with a merchant (directly or through a payment processor) that, in turn, requires the merchant to indemnify the merchant bank if there is a data breach and Visa or Mastercard imposes a liability assessment upon the bank or processor.
+Accordingly, an organization impacted by a payment card breach usually is required to notify its merchant bank or payment processor within 24 hours of discovering the breach.
 The merchant bank is then required to notify Visa or Mastercard.

 The Payment Card Industry has set forth a specific set of guidelines that are often incorporated in the various payment card contracts and must be followed in the event of a suspected incident involving payment card data.
-A restaurant should review both its contracts with the merchant bank or payment processor and the PCI rules on breach notification to ensure compliance.
+An organization should review both its contracts with the merchant bank or payment processor and the PCI rules on breach notification to ensure compliance.
 The PCI rules may require that the merchant retain, at its own cost, a PCI certified forensic investigator to investigate the breach and determine whether the merchant's security systems were in compliance with PCI requirements.
-A restaurant may wish to retain, through its legal counsel, a private forensic investigator to do its own investigation, since the PCI investigator is required to report its findings to the payment card brands.
+An organization may wish to retain, through its legal counsel, a private forensic investigator to do its own investigation, since the PCI investigator is required to report its findings to the payment card brands.